-Clean your child's pin sites and wound as your doctor tells you.
-Some general guidelines include:
+Clean your child's pins and wound as your doctor tells you.
+Some guidelines include:

-- 1. Dip a clean cotton swab and soft bristle toothbrush into the sterile saline.
-Clean the exposed metal parts of each pin and wire all the way up to the fixator and down to the skin.
-Remove all crust, dried blood and scabs from the pins and wires. - 2.
-If the crust is hard to remove with the cotton swab, gently scrub the pins and wires with the soft bristle toothbrush.
-Wipe clean with a new cotton swab. - 3.
-Extra cleaning may be needed on pins with threads or screw lines. - 4.
+- 1. Dip a clean cotton swab and soft bristle toothbrush into the sterile saline. - 2.
+Clean the metal parts of each pin and wire that you can see.
+Do this all the way up to the fixator and down to the skin. - Remove all crust, dried blood and scabs from the pins and wires. - If the crust is hard to remove with the cotton swab, gently scrub the pins and wires with the toothbrush.
+Wipe clean with a new cotton swab. - You may need to do extra cleaning on pins with threads or screw lines. - 3.
 Rinse the toothbrush and container with sterile saline after each cleaning.
 Wipe them dry, and store them in a clean area.

-Use a toothbrush to clean pins and wires
+Use soft bristle toothbrush to clean pins and wires

-How do I clean the external fixator device?
+How do I clean the fixator?

 - 1. Use a clean cotton swab or clean washcloth soaked with sterile saline to clean the device.
 Remove all dust or dirt. - 2.
 Dry with a clean towel. - 3.
-Once your doctor says it is OK, you may shower or bathe. - In the shower or tub, gently clean the fixator with soap and water.
-Dry with a clean towel. - Also, clean the pin sites and pins as you have been taught.
-Use a clean, soft bristle toothbrush to remove crust, dried blood and scabs if needed. - If your doctor says it is OK, you may add a little baking soda to the bath water to help soften the crust around the pins.
+After the doctor says it is OK, your child may shower or take a bath. - In the shower or tub, gently clean the fixator with soap and water.
+Dry with a clean towel. - Also clean the pin sites and pins as you have been taught.
+Use a clean, soft bristle toothbrush to remove crust, dried blood and scabs if needed. - If the doctor says it is OK, you may add a little baking soda to the bath water to help soften the crust around the pins.